simonmittag/cryptoutils/README.md

 Known Issues
 ------------

-CryptoUtils was tested on Oracle JDK8+ with the built-in JCE provider.
+Cryptoutils was tested on Oracle JDK8+ with the built-in JCE provider.
 Other environments may vary

 License